-TDF lawyers getting ready to participate in Emergencies Act inquiry this fall and we need your help.
+TDF lawyers getting ready to participate in the Emergencies Act inquiry this fall and we need your help.

 TORONTO: The Democracy Fund (TDF) will be in Ottawa from September 19 to October 28, 2022, to make submissions at the Public Order Emergency Commission organized in response to the invocation of the Emergencies Act in February 2022.
 TDF will hold the federal government accountable by presenting evidence and making submissions about the protests, and the government's response to the protests, to demonstrate the government’s overreach and improper declaration of the public order emergency.